 When a loved one passes without a self-proving will, the deceased’s estate may go through probate litigation.
 Bogin, Munns & Munns can also work closely with the beneficiaries and personal representatives to help mitigate the stress involved with the probate process.
-To learn more about these services, call us today at (407) 578-1334.

 Common Misconceptions Regarding Orlando Estate Planning

 One of the most common misconceptions regarding Orlando estate planning is that it is only available to wealthy or aging Orlando residents.
 While this might be true for some circumstances, estate planning situations can also involve health or other medical issues.